1. Home

 Although much of the information about individuals is now freely available on the 1911 census, the different format (plus additional information about the 'social structure' of each community) means this database remains a useful addition to Northern Ireland's genealogy resources.

-If you root around the site, you'll find it also has some pedigrees and a good range of 1862 Directories for Ulster and the Republic - and all free.
+If you root around the site, you'll find it also has some pedigrees and a good range of 1862 Directories for Ulster and the Republic.
+And it's all free to access.

 Related pages